blasks/barnacle/docs/model.rst

 What about the "sparse" part?
 -----------------------------

-In statistics, sparsity refers to a data array that primarily consists of zeros.
+In statistics, sparsity is a property of data arrays that primarily consist of zeros.
 Sparsity can be a challenge in some contexts, or a desireable property in other cases.
-In our case, we prefer sparse components, because it helps focus our analysis on the most significant patterns and drivers in large, complex datasets.
+In our case, we prefer sparse components, because it helps focus our analysis on the most significant patterns in large, complex datasets.

 For this reason, when we fit the tensor decomposition model, we require the